wkumari/draft-wkumari-dhc-capport/README.md

    anticipated that the IETF will work on a more fully featured protocol at some point, to ease interaction with Captive Portals.
-Regardless of how that protocol operates, it is expected that this document will provide needed functionality (the client will need to know when it is behind a CP and how to contact it).
+Regardless of how that protocol operates, it is expected that this document will provide needed functionality because the client will need to know when it is behind a CP and how to contact it.

-   In order to present users with the payment or AUP pages the captive portal device has to intercept the user's connections and redirect the user to the captive portal, using methods that are very similar to man-in-the-middle (MITM) attacks.
+   In order to present users with the payment or AUP pages, the captive portal device has to intercept the user's connections and redirect the user to the captive portal, using methods that are very similar to man-in-the-middle (MITM) attacks.
 As increasing focus is placed